Araranguá, Santa Catarina, Brazil: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and N. Ensure that you get the right kind.
-The majority of adapters that you can buy are just plug changers and expect your electronics to adjust the voltage themselves.
-If your electronics can't do that they could burn up.
-This one should be sufficient for most places.
+A plug adapter that supports outlet types C and N. Make sure to find the necessary kind.
+Many adapters available are simply plug changers and expect your electronics to adjust the voltage themselves.
+If yours can't do that they could get fried.
+This one works in most locations.

 What to wear/what to pack: